 How much money is bet on March Madness?
 The 2024 NCAA tournament is expected to generate billions.

-March Madness — the National Collegiate Athletics Association's (NCAA) college basketball tournament — kicked off this week, and Americans are betting big money on which school will be crowned champions in 2024.
+March Madness — the National Collegiate Athletics Association's (NCAA) college basketball tournament — kicked off this week, and Americans are betting big money on which school will be crowned champions for 2024.

 U.S. bettors are expected to wager more than $2.72 billion on this year's men's and women's national tournaments using legalized sportsbooks, according to the American Gaming Association (AGA).
 That's about twice as much the amount of bets placed on the Super Bowl, according to the NCAA.